gambitph/Titan-Framework/README.md

 ## Translations

-We want Titan Framework to be used by everyone, and since not everyone speaks or reads english, we would appreciate it if you can [help translate the framework to your language](https://www.transifex.com/projects/p/colossus-wp-options-framework/). <-- Coming Soon!
+We want Titan Framework to be used by everyone, and since not everyone speaks or reads english, we would appreciate it if you can [help translate the framework to your language](https://www.transifex.com/projects/p/colossus-wp-options-framework/).

 #### Current Translations
 - French (thanks @PunKeel)